 4.3.3 Pre-screening the components of a plan at the early stage of the plan-making process helps to minimise or avoid LSEs upon any Habitats site and can improve the plan.
-Pre-screening was firstly undertaken at Regulation 18 (DPD Options Report) - Table 3.1 and has been repeated at Regulation 19 of the Amended Allocations and Development Management DPD to pick up any changes since Regulation 18.
+Pre-screening was firstly undertaken at Regulation 18 (DPD Options Report) and then at Regulation 19 Publication Allocations and Development Management DPD - Table 3.1.
+It has been repeated at Regulation 19 for the Second Publication Amended Allocations and Development Management DPD to pick up any changes since Regulation 18 and the previous Regulation 19 consultation.
 The pre-screening process uses a number of evaluation codes to summarise whether or not a plan component is likely to have LSEs alone or in-combination, see Table 4.1, and inform the formal screening decision.

-Table 4.1: Pre-screening assessment and reasoning categories from Part F of the DTA Handbook

-Pre-screening assessment and reasoning categories from Chapter F of The Habitats Regulations Assessment Handbook (DTA Publications, 2013):

-- A. General statements of policy / general aspirations. - B. Policies listing general criteria for testing the acceptability / sustainability of proposals. - C. Proposal referred to but not proposed by the plan. - D. General plan-wide environmental protection / site safeguarding / threshold policies - E. Policies or proposals that steer change in such a way as to protect European sites from adverse effects. - F. Policies or proposals that cannot lead to development or other change. - G. Policies or proposals that could not have any conceivable or adverse effect on a site. - H. Policies or proposals the (actual or theoretical) effects of which cannot undermine the conservation objectives (either alone or in combination with other aspects of this or other plans or projects). - I. Policies or proposals with a likely significant effect on a site alone. - J. Policies or proposals unlikely to have a significant effect alone. - K. Policies or proposals unlikely to have a significant effect either alone or in combination. - L. Policies or proposals which might be likely to have a significant effect in combination. - M. Bespoke area, site or case-specific policies or proposals intended to avoid or reduce harmful effects on a European site.
+Table 4.1: Pre-screening assessment and reasoning categories from Part F of the DTA Handbook screening assessment and reasoning categories from Chapter F of The Habitats llations Assessment Handbook (DTA Publications, 2013): Screen in/ Screen Out A. General statements of policy / general aspirations Screen Out B. Policies listing general criteria for testing the acceptability / sustainability of proposals.
+Screen Out C. Proposal referred to but not proposed by the plan.
+Screen Out D. General plan-wide environmental protection / designated site safeguarding / threshold policies.
+Screen Out E. Policies or proposals that steer change in such a way as to protect European sites from adverse effects.
+Screen Out Screen Out F. Policies or proposals that cannot lead to development or other change.
+Screen Out.
+Screen Out G. Policies or proposals that could not have any conceivable or adverse effect on a site.
+Screen Out.
+Screen Out Н. Policies or proposals the (actual or theoretical) effects of which cannot undermine the conservation objectives (either alone or in combination with other aspects of this or other plans or projects).
+Screen Out.
+Screen Out l.
+Policies or proposals with a likely significant effect on a site alone.
+Screen In.
+Screen In J. Policies or proposals unlikely to have a significant effect alone.
+Screen Out.
+Screen Out K. Policies or proposals unlikely to have a significant effect either alone or in combination.
+Screen Out L. Policies or proposals which might be likely to have a significant effect in combination.
+Screen In M. M. Bespoke area, site or case-specific policies or proposals intended to avoid or reduce harmful effects on a European site.
+Screen In